aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-scenes-and-models/get-scene-information/_index.md

 title: How to Export Scene to FBX and Retrieve 3D Scene Info in Java
 linktitle: How to Save FBX and Retrieve 3D Scene Info in Java
 second_title: Aspose.3D Java API
-description: Learn how to export scene to FBX and retrieve 3D scene information using Aspose.3D for Java.
-This step‑by‑step guide covers setting the application name, defining measurement units, and exporting the scene to FBX.
+description: Learn how to export scene to FBX and set application name java using Aspose.3D for Java.
+This step‑by‑step guide also shows how to define measurement units and retrieve 3D scene information.
 weight: 12
 url: /java/3d-scenes-and-models/get-scene-information/
-date: 2026-02-12
+date: 2026-05-04
+keywords:
+- export scene to fbx
+- set application name java
+- aspose 3d java
 ---

 {{< blocks/products/pf/main-wrap-class >}}